mak8427/Graph_Machine_Learning/redme/README ex5.md

 # Graph Machine Learning Tasks Notebook

-This notebook demonstrates the implementation and evaluation of various graph machine learning techniques.
-The tasks include positional encodings, structural embeddings, and a graph transformer model.
-Finally, the notebook evaluates the performance of LapPE and RWSE embeddings in graph neural networks.
+This projects focuses on testing a graph transformer model on the Cora and the Peptides-func datasets.
+We will use laplatian positional encodings and random walk structural embeddings to capture the edge distribution of the graphs.

 ---